Find a spider by...

 male: about 3.5 mm

-This species is presumed to build a small tangled web among shrubs in eucalypt forests and some garden settings
+As the accompanying photos suggest, this species is presumed to build a small tangled web among shrubs in eucalypt forests and some garden settings

 This species may be too small to cause a serious human illness